Log Dynamic Control Plugin

 “” |

-RPC Service Name, if left blank, uses the default value generated from the protocol |
+RPC Service Name; if not filled, the default value generated according to the protocol will be used |

 aimrt: